EternityForest/iot_devices/README.md

 #### Documentation
 This project uses google style docstrings with pdoc3.

-`pdoc3 --output-dir=docs --force iot_devices` is used to generate the docs.
+`pdoc3 --html --output-dir=docs --force iot_devices` is used to generate the docs.

 ### Device tips